Retail work experience: what’s available and how it could help you

 Short-term work experience placements usually last one or two weeks and are typically unpaid.
 In general, short-term work experience tends to be aimed at school pupils rather than university students; however, unless this is specified, there is no reason that university students or recent graduates can’t apply.
-If you are completely new to retail, a short-term placement may suit you better than a longer formal scheme.
+If you are completely new to retail, a short-term placement may suit you as it will help you to decide whether or not the career sector suits you without committing so much time.
 Short-term work experience placements take place throughout the year so application dates are typically less fixed than those for industrial placements or summer internships, which are usually at the same time each year.

 What work experience do you need for different retail graduate jobs?